i-akshat-jain/Adthena/README.md

 ## Prerequisites

-Before running the application, ensure that you have the following prerequisites installed on your system:
+Before running the application, ensure that you have the following mininum prerequisites installed on your system:

-- Scala (version 2.13.12)
+- Java (version 8 or higher)
-- Git (version 2.35.3)
+- Scala (version 2.11 or higher)
-- sbt (version 1.9.6)
+- sbt (version 1.8 or higher)

 ## Installation